Nikolas-Milanovic/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is my grade 11 computer science project, where I made Tic Tac Toe.
+This is my grade 11 computer science project, where I created Tic Tac Toe.
 It can be a two-player game or single-player, where you can verse against my unbeatable code.

 My code effectively uses a control flow to procced the user through the game.
 The main elements of the program are loops, methods, global variables, producing output and reading input.